Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Additional Experimental Results

 \subsection{Comparison with Supervised Methods}

-We compare our method against several state-of-the-art supervised methods that leverage hidden states or attention weights: Factoscope~\cite{he-etal-2024-llm}, SAPLMA~\cite{azaria-mitchell-2023-internal}, MIND~\cite{su-etal-2024-unsupervised}, Sheeps~\cite{ch-wang-etal-2024-androids}, LookBack Lens~\cite{chuang-etal-2024-lookback}, SATRMD+MSP~\cite{vazhentsev-etal-2025-token}, and TAD~\cite{vazhentsev2024unconditional}.
-We evaluate these methods in two scenarios: in-domain, where the model is trained directly on the target task, and out-of-domain, where the model is trained on all datasets except one, which is held out for testing. \Cref{tab:llama_supervised_id,tab:llama_supervised_ood} show the performance of supervised methods in the in-domain and out-of-domain settings respectively.
+We compare our method against several state-of-the-art supervised methods that leverage hidden states or attention weights: Factoscope~\citep{he-etal-2024-llm}, SAPLMA~\citep{azaria-mitchell-2023-internal}, MIND~\citep{su-etal-2024-unsupervised}, Sheeps~\citep{ch-wang-etal-2024-androids}, LookBack Lens~\citep{chuang-etal-2024-lookback}, SATRMD+MSP~\citep{vazhentsev-etal-2025-token}, and TAD~\citep{vazhentsev-etal-2025-unconditional}.
+We evaluate these methods in two scenarios: in-domain, where the model is trained directly on the target task, and out-of-domain, where the model is trained on all datasets except one, which is held out for testing. \Cref{tab:llama_supervised_id,tab:llama_supervised_ood} show the performance of supervised methods in the in-domain and out-of-domain settings, respectively.

 The results show that in the in-domain experimental setup, supervised methods leveraging attention-based features, such as TAD and LookBackLens, outperform the RAUQ method.
-Methods that leverage hidden states, such as MIND and Sheeps, achieve performance comparable to RAUQ on average but underperform on summarization tasks.
-In contrast, in the out-of-domain experimental setup, RAUQ substantially outperforms on average all supervised methods, which experience a significant performance drop.
+Methods that leverage hidden states, such as MIND and Sheeps, achieve performance comparable to RAUQ on average, but underperform on the CNN and WMT19 datasets.
+In contrast, in the out-of-domain experimental setup, RAUQ substantially outperforms on average all supervised methods, which experience a substantial performance drop.
 Our method, however, maintains consistent performance due to its unsupervised nature.

 Overall, RAUQ approaches the performance of most supervised methods in in-domain settings, underperforming only those based on attention, while requiring no access to the training dataset.
 In out-of-domain settings, RAUQ demonstrates a strong advantage, substantially outperforming all supervised approaches.